-In January I gave a lecture on Particpatory Fiction to the students of Lillian Allen’s Experimental Fiction class.
+Here is an updated version of Carrie’s presentation on Participatory Fiction for an upcoming guest lecture at Lillian Allen’s Experimental Fiction class at OCAD University.
 You may download the powerpoint presentation which contains the talking points.
 Further notes and resources are available below:

 A case study I presented on emergent forms of Writing on Wattpad at Transmedia 101 in 2013.
 Download the slideshare for the presentation notes.
 Talking Points below (I will be editing it into a proper essay somedayish):

 Carrie will be moderating at Playback Summit 2014: Building a Business Model for Web Series on April 30, 2014.

 Last week I received an unusual email from IARPA, the Intelligence Advanced Research Projects Activity, a research agency under the supervision of the Office of the Director of National Intelligence (United States) in regards to this open RFI dubbed UAREHERE: Using Alternate Reality Environments to Help Enrich Research Efforts.